mmunar97/staples-detection/README.md

 ## Installation

-To install the library, simply run the command :
+To install the library, simply run the command:
 ```
 pip install staples-detection
 ```